nicocrm/aqueduct-sync/README.md

  * addOrUpdateChildInCollection
  * removeChildFromCollection

+If the sync is only used in one direction then the methods for the other direction need not be implemented.

 ### Remote Connection

 The collections on this connection must implement:

+For outbound sync:

  * create(record, metadata, pipe) - create a single record.
 Return the updated record, which will include the generated key and the rev id.
 May throw an error if the record already exists.
     - `metadata` is passed from the create message payload - see [Queue](#queue)